personal growth and travel blog on my canvas homepage banner image

 batu ferringhi scene.jpg

-A fisherman at the Batu Ferringhi beach
+A fisherman at the Batu Ferringhi beach.

 The below image shows two of the most famous traditional food in Malaysia: Cendol and Assam Laksa.
 Assam Laksa is a tangy fish coup and cendol is an intriguing dessert.
-Both are delicious.
+Both are mind-blowing.

 street food in malaysia penang.jpeg